-Having a well organized and beautifully styled vanity just makes you feel good, about well, making yourself look and feel good.
-When the space where I get ready each morning to take on the day is a place I want to be in, it makes for such a better morning (because I don’t know about you, but mornings aren’t always my finest of moments)!
+Having a well-organized and beautifully styled vanity just makes you feel good, about well, making yourself look and feel good.
+When the space where I get ready each morning to take on the day is a place I want to be in, it makes for such a better morning (because I don’t know about you, but mornings aren’t always my finest)!

-With three wee ones, the little bit of time I have to myself in the morning needs to count, and I know your’s does too… So get ready for some spring cleaning!
-Today we’re going to start with your vanity, and then head over to Our Holly Days for more from an organization series this post is a part of!
+With three wee ones, the little bit of time I have to myself in the morning needs to count, and I know yours does too… So get ready for some spring cleaning!

 First, like any organization project, empty out the spaces you plan to clean out so you can start with a fresh slate.
 We’re not going to get into the bathroom linen closet today, we’re really just focusing on your makeup and beauty products, and what you have in your vanity area.
 Baby steps, it’s all about the baby steps since it can be easy to take on too much in one sitting and get discouraged in the process.